 Consider what happened to Netflix in 2015 as the U.S. switch to EMV cards.
 According to Bloomberg, the company claimed its stunted growth in the 3rd quarter of 2015 was a result of massive involuntary churn.
 As subscribers received new EMV cards, their old ones were automatically deactivated.
 When customers didn’t update their information on Netflix, their payment couldn’t go through, and subscriptions were canceled.
 The transition also caused an issue with Netflix’s payment processor.

 The resulting involuntary churn left Netflix with 880,000 new U.S. subscribers which were far below the $1.3 million Wall Street expected.
 As a result, Netflix shares fell nearly 7%.
 This situation can happen to subscription billing businesses in any industry.

 Retention via Email

 It’s the world’s most popular service.
 A joint research project from Emarsys and WBR Digital found that email marketing is the driving force of customer retention.
 Which is why it should be the primary choice for companies using subscription business models.

 (Google alone has 1 billion active users monthly)

 Email marketing’s a valuable tool for enhancing the experience of existing customers.
 This, coupled with an active online marketing strategy, is another excellent way for reducing subscriber churn and maintain revenue streams.

-Email can also be used to engage current subscribers for their opinions.
+Email is also used to engage current subscribers for their opinions.
 This information gives insight into what they want, and how to improve the customer experience to reduce future churn.
-Communicating at the right time can greatly influence subscribers decisions to stay, and keep them engaged with your products/services.
+Communicating at the right time can greatly influence subscribers decisions to stay keep them engaged with your products/services.

 Flexibility, communication, incentives, creativity, and easy to buy products and services.
 These are all important factors to increase revenue, retain subscribers, and stay competitive in the subscription business world.